-Appropriate remedial procedures to resolve a failing grade include taking a re-examination covering all or parts of a course, taking appropriate course work at other institutions, or retaking the course at the WCUCOM.
+One failure will be for remediation of that course.
+Appropriate remedial procedures to resolve a failing grade are dictated by the course director and may require outside programs at an additional cost to the student.
 Appropriate use of all these remedial procedures is outlined in the Academic Policies section of this document.
-These remedial procedures should be prescribed or approved by the Course Director/the respective Associate Dean by discipline to enable the P&M Committee to formulate its recommendations on an individual basis.
+These remedial recommendations are submitted to and approved by the Assistant Dean, Assessment and Curricular Affairs and Curriculum Council to enable the P&M Committee to formulate its recommendations on an individual basis.
 (See Course/Rotation Remediation.)